Article One – Name

 The membership of the Association shall be composed of Regular Members, Associate Members, Affiliate Members, Honourary Members, as defined in points 3.1, 3.2, 3.3 and 3.4 listed below:

-3.1 A REGULAR MEMBER shall be defined as, and restricted to, the Purchasing Officer, or designate, of any public University or Institute granting degrees in Ontario.
+3.1 A REGULAR MEMBER shall be defined as, and restricted to, the Purchasing Director, Manager or most senior Purchasing officer, , of any public University or Institute granting degrees in Ontario.
 Where a multi campus situation exists, each organized campus shall be considered a separate institution for the purposes of membership.
 A REGULAR MEMBER or designate, in good standing, shall be entitled to one vote and to positions on committees.
 A REGULAR MEMBER in good standing, and not a designate, shall be entitled to hold office on the Executive.

-3.2 An ASSOCIATE MEMBER shall be defined as all Purchasing Department related staff and additional delegates as designated by the institution’s Regular Member.
-ASSOCIATE MEMBERS shall not be entitled to vote or hold office on the Executive Committee.
+3.2 An ASSOCIATE MEMBER shall be defined as all Procurement Department related staff and additional delegates as designated by the institution’s Regular Member.
+ASSOCIATE MEMBERS shall not be entitled to vote or hold office on the Executive.
+An exception to holding office may be granted with the majority of the regular members voting in favour of the exception and only if a regular member does not hold another office.
+An associate member cannot hold the office of Vice-President or President.
 They shall be entitled to attend all meetings and conferences, have voice and hold positions on committees.

-3.3 An AFFILIATE MEMBER shall be defined as the Purchasing Officer, or designate, of (1) a University or Institution granting degrees located beyond the Province of Ontario borders (2) other educational institutions – colleges regardless of location.
+3.3 An AFFILIATE MEMBER shall be defined as the Procurement Officer, or designate, of (1) a University or Institution granting degrees located beyond the Province of Ontario borders (2) other educational institutions – colleges regardless of location.
 An AFFILIATE MEMBER shall not be entitled to vote or hold office.
 They shall be entitled to attend all meetings and conferences, have voice and participate in ventures of mutual interest.
-Affiliate membership may be granted by a majority vote of the Regular Members in session.
+Affiliate membership may be granted by a majority vote of the Regular Members in session or by email

 3.4 An HONOURARY MEMBER shall be defined as a person who has rendered distinguished service in advancing or upholding the purposes of this Association and may be elected to honourary life membership by a majority vote of the Regular Members in session.
 They shall be entitled to attend all meetings and conferences and have voice, but shall not be entitled to vote or hold office.

-The officers of the Association shall constitute the Executive Committee and shall be: President, Vice President, Secretary-Treasurer and Liaison Officer.
+The Officers of the Association shall constitute the Executive and shall be: President, Vice President, Secretary-Treasurer, Liaison Officer and Past President

 4.1 Election shall be by ballot or a show of hands, whichever the situation dictates, and a plurality shall elect.
 In the event of a tie vote, the President shall cast an additional and deciding vote.
 Elections shall be held at the Annual Conference and will be conducted by the retiring President.